Opportunities for Youth to Minister

 In partnership with Habitat for Humanity, St. Brigid helps to eliminate substandard housing one family at a time, replacing it with a modest, decent, affordable dwelling.
 Our annual build usually begins in September.

-The St. Brigid Homecoming Festival is the anniversary of our first Mass as a parish in 1972, usually celebrated on the first Sunday of October.
+The St. Brigid Homecoming is the anniversary of our first Mass as a parish in 1972, usually celebrated on the first Sunday of October.
 We remember and give thanks for our past and our present, and ask God’s blessings on our future.
-We do this together through liturgy.
-We celebrate with an all day festival, including kiddie games, bingo, a cakewalk, prizes, etc. As a total parish function, everyone is encouraged to give a little of their time and talent to ensure its success.
+We celebrate together through liturgy and fellowship.
+As a total parish function, everyone is encouraged to give a little of their time and talent to make this special day a success.

 Meals on Wheels is a program that provides one hot meal per day to homebound seniors.
 Along with Christian Senior Services, hot meals are delivered by St. Brigid Parish volunteer teams to those who need this assistance in our area.
 Youth may assist their parent(s) on a route, but must be 18 to serve alongside another adult.